-- Data enrichment—Explore the character of areas.
-Detailed demographic data and statistics are returned for your chosen areas.
+These tools allow you to explore the character of areas.
+Detailed demographic data and statistics are returned for specific areas.
 Comparative information can also be reported for expanded areas such as counties and states.

 The Calculate Density tool creates a density map from point or line features by spreading known quantities of some phenomenon (represented as attributes of the points or lines) across the map.
-The result is a layer of areas classified from least dense to most dense; see the following examples:
+The result is a layer of areas classified from least dense to most dense.
+For example, this tool can be used to do the following:

 Convert Raster to Feature